inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 The angry man always inks he can do more an he can.
 		-- Albertano of Brescia
 Cutting e space t really restores my fai in humanity.
-It iminates dreams, goals, and ials and lets us get straight to e business of hate, bauchery, and sf-."
+It ites dreams, goals, and ials and lets us get straight to e business of hate, bauchery, and sf-."
 		-- Johnny Hart
 Conceptual integrity in turn dictates at e sign must proceed